Harika-SVL/Databases/notes.md

 ### Databases

-* Database is collection of information
+* Database is a collection of information
-* Database Management Systems are softwares/engines which allow multiple users to parallely work with same data (Read/Write)
+* Database Management systems are softwares/engines which allow multiple users to parallely work with same data (Read/Write)
     * Read => Select
     * Write => Create/Update/insert
 * Database types :